Modin* Cheat Sheet

 pip install modin[all]

-Installation Using PyPI (Ray Framework Back End)
+Installation using PyPI (Ray backend)

 pip install modin[ray]

-Installation Using PyPI (Dask Back End)
+Installation using PyPI (Dask backend)

 pip install modin[dask]

-export MODIN_STORAGE_FORMAT=ray
+export MODIN_ENGINE=ray

 import modin.config as cfg